Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Best Responses

-\ifreport{ {\it Proof sketch}: The main idea of the proof is to divide the problem \eqref{generalattacker4} into $N$ independent sub-problems, one for each node, where each subproblem has a similar target function and a budget $M_i$ with $\sum_{i=1}^N M_i=M$, as follows (note that we consider an equivalent minimization problem by ignoring the constant term $r_i$ in~\eqref{generalattacker4}.

-Each sub-problem is further divided into $L_i$ independent sub-problems with budget $M_{i,k}$ where $\sum_{k=1}^{L_i}M_{i,k}=M_i$.
-Due to the independence of nodes, it suffices to prove the lemma for any of these sub-problems.
-The detailed proof is in Section~\ref{sec:appendix}. \else {\it Proof sketch}: The main idea of the proof is to divide the problem \eqref{generalattacker4} into $\sum^N_{i=1} L_i$ independent sub-problems, one for each node and a single period, where each subproblem has a similar target function and a budget $M_{i,k}$ where $\sum^N_{i=1}\sum_{k=1}^{L_i}M_{i,k}=M$.
-Due to the independence of nodes, it suffices to prove the lemma for any of these sub-problems. \fi
+\end{restatable} Please find the proof in Section~\ref{subsec::proofofattacklemma}.
 Lemma~\ref{lemma:attackerlemma2} implies that for each node $i$, the attacker's best strategy is to either attack node $i$ immediately after it realizes the node's recovery, or gives up the attack until the defender's next move.
 There is no incentive for the attacker to wait a small amount of time to attack a node before the defender's next move.
 The constraint $M$ actually determines the probability that the attacker will attack immediately.
 If $M$ is large enough, the attacker will never wait after defender's each move.
-We then find the attacker's best responses when the defender employs the periodic strategy. \begin{theorem} When the defender employs periodical strategy, the non-adaptive {\it i.i.d.} strategy is the attacker's best response among all non-adaptive strategies. \end{theorem} \ifreport \begin{proof} If the defender uses periodic strategy where for each $i$, $X_{i,k}=\frac{1}{m_i}, \forall k$, all $\eta_{i,k}$'s are equal with respect to $k$.
-Therefore, setting all $p_{i,k}$ in \eqref{lemma:structure1} equal such that $\alpha_{i,k}$ is ${\it i.i.d}$ across $i$, is one of the best solutions for (\ref{generalattacker5}) for any given $M_i$.
-Since the set of nodes are independent, the non-adaptive {\it i.i.d.} strategy is also a best solution for~\eqref{generalattacker4} when the defender uses periodic strategy. \end{proof} \fi
+We then find the attacker's best response when the defender employs the periodic strategy.

+\begin{theorem} Assume that for any $i$, the attacking times $\alpha_{i,k}$'s are {\it i.i.d.} across $k$.
+When the defender employs a periodic strategy, the {\it i.i.d.} strategy is the attacker's best response among all strategies. \end{theorem} \begin{proof} Suppose that the defender uses a periodic strategy where for any $i$, $X_{i,k} = 1/m_i$ for any $k$.
+With~\eqref{lemma:structure1}, the attacker's problem \eqref{generalattacker4} can be simplied to a fractional knapsack problem with decision variables $\{p_{i,k}\}$.
+For any given node $i$, $p_{i,k}$'s unit reward (payoff in the target function divided by weight in the constraint) across $k$ are all equal when $\alpha_{i,k}$'s are {\it i.i.d.} across $k$.
+Thus, setting all the $p_{i,k}$ in \eqref{lemma:structure1} equal is one of the optimal solution.
+Therefore, the {\it i.i.d.} strategy is a best solution for attacker when the defender uses a periodic strategy. \end{proof}